MicrosoftDocs/customer-insights/ci-docs/data/copilot-global-consent.md

 - **Enable Copilot features powered by Azure OpenAI**: **On** indicates you agree to enable all Copilot features and acknowledge that AI-generated content should be reviewed.
 Default is **On**.

 - **Allow cross-geography data flow for Copilot features**: **On** indicates you agree that data may be stored and processed outside of your geographic region, compliance boundary, or national cloud instance.
-Default is **On** for the United States and the European Union where Azure OpenAI is deployed.
-Default is **Off** for all other regions and if Azure OpenAI isn't deployed.
+If you're in a region where Azure OpenAI is deployed such as the United States and Switzerland, this field doesn't display (the default is **On** and can't be changed).
+Default is **Off** for all other regions where Azure OpenAI isn't deployed.

 - **Allow data sharing for Copilot features**: **On** indicates you agree to allow Microsoft to capture and review inputs, outputs, and telemetry from Copilot features to improve Microsoft's models, features, and services.
 Customer Insights - Data only displays the consent and doesn't allow for edits; this consent must be provided in the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/).
 Default is **Off**.